 - Computer shutdown options decide whether the computer should be shut down automatically once the running scanning process is over.
 Having confirmed this option (Shutdown computer upon scan completion), a new option activates that allows the computer to shut down even if it is currently locked (Force shutdown if computer is locked). - Define file types for scanning further you should decide whether you want to have scanned: - ➤ All file types with the possibility of defining exceptions from scanning by providing a list of comma separated file extensions that should not be scanned; - > Selected file types you can specify that you want to scan only files that are possibly infectable (files that cannot get infected will not be scanned, for instance some plain text files, or some other non-executable files), including media files (video, audio files if you leave this box unchecked, it will reduce the scanning time even more, because these files are often quite large and are not too likely to be infected by a virus).
 Again, you can specify by extensions which files are those that should always be scanned. - Optionally, you can decide you want to Scan files without extension this option is on by default, and it is recommended that you keep it so unless you have a real reason to change it.
 Files with no extension are rather suspicious and should be scanned at all times. - Scan process priority you can use the slider to change the scanning process priority.
-By default, the priority is set to medium level (Automatic scan) that optimizes the scanning process speed and the use of system resources.
+By default, this option value is set to user sensitive level of automatic resource usage.
 Alternatively, you can run the scanning process slower which means the system resources load will be minimized (useful when you need to work on the computer but you do not care so much how long the scanning takes), or faster with increased system resources requirements (e.g. when the computer is temporarily unattended).